bjucs/notion-knowledge-graph/README.md

 (e.g. `i like trains` -> will match to block `i sometimes might like trains`, since the consecutive sequence of strings `like trains` is matched)

+## Usage
+You will need a `.env` file to hold environment variables for the `notion_search()` API call.
+Specifically, you need the `NOTION_API_KEY` from your Notion Developer Integration, as well as `NOTION_PAGE_ID` (the root page you want your Notion to access adjacencies/linked pages from).

+Essentially, you give the `notion_search` function a page_id of a root page in your personal notion that has links to other pages in your personal Notion.
+The API call will then return the block IDs of all Notion Blocks with a full or partial match to the inputted string for `notion_search`.

+Note: your Notion Developer Integration *must* have access to each linked page from the root page.

 ## Development setup
 Setting up development environment for `notion-knowledge-graph`: